Your 2021 Conference Committee

-Don Carey writes both Contemporary Realism and Science Fiction Adventure.
-He has long been fascinated by human nature, and loves trying to understand the thoughts and motivations of those around him.
+Don Carey is an author and project manager currently living in Kansas.
+He writes both Contemporary Realism and Science Fiction Adventure.
+Don has long been fascinated by human nature, and loves trying to understand the thoughts and motivations of those around him.
 That interest has served him well as he writes stories about his “imaginary friends.”
-Don currently lives in Olathe with his family.
 His day job involves writing computer programs, which is almost the same as writing fiction, but with a lot more semicolons.

 Tamara lives in Arkansas with her husband and four children, two crazy boys and two pretty little princesses.